x-team/css-modules-crash-course/stages/04-whats-in-a-name/notes.md

 When we have `Card` components in the player's hand we want to show them in a row, with a nice blue glow around them.

 When a `Card` is discarded it goes to a pile.
-These cards have less dropshadow and are stacked on top of each other.
+These are dimmed and stacked on top of each other.

 <div class="task">
 <p>Make `.cardInHand` and `.cardInDiscardPile` classes that compose the general `card` class.</p>